Gears of War: Premise and setting

 Six weeks after the COG and UIR agreed to an armistice, a race of subterranean creatures, known as the Locust Horde, emerge from Sera's depths and begin assaulting human cities.
-Wiping out 25% of the world population in the first 26 hours, this initial attack is referred to as "Emergence Day".
-The Locust overwhelm the already battle-worn COG forces during this surprise attack, causing them to retreat to the Jacinto Plateau, an area granite bedrock the Locust cannot dig through, and reluctantly bombard their own cities with the HoD to halt the Horde's advance.
+Wiping out 25% of the world population in the first 26 hours, this initial attack is referred to as "Emergence Day" or "E-Day".
+The Locust overwhelm the already battle-worn COG forces during this surprise attack, causing them to retreat to the Jacinto Plateau, an area of granite bedrock the Locust cannot dig through, and reluctantly bombard their own cities with the HoD to halt the Horde's advance.
 The ensuing scorched earth tactic destroys much of Sera's cities and human population.
 The COG continues to operate out of the COG capital in Ephyra, and other cities on the plateau, such as Jacinto.
 The surviving humans outside the plateau and COG jurisdiction, known as Stranded, are left to wander through Sera's charred ruins.

 The Locust reemerge and begin a campaign of occupying human cities on the Jacinto Plateau to act as stepping stones.
 The Locust are eventually able to emerge and overrun Ephyra 10 years after Emergence Day.
 During the chaos, Marcus Fenix leads an unauthorized rescue mission to save his father from the Locust assault.
 During the evacuation, a helicopter is shot down by the Locust and crashes into the Fenix Estate, presumably killing Adam.
 The COG's leadership court martials Marcus and sentences him to 40 years in prison.
 After losing Ephyra, the remainder of the COG retreats to Jacinto City.

+Gears of War

 Gears of War is set 14 years after the Locust emerged, and four years into Marcus Fenix's imprisonment.
 The COG forces devise a last-ditch offensive to destroy the Locust by detonating the Lightmass Bomb in their tunnels.
 Marcus is reinstated into the COG army to supplement their depleted ranks and joins Dominic Santiago in Delta Squad on a mission to map the Locust tunnel network in preparation for the bombing.
 Their unit is ambushed by Locust forces and sustain heavy casualties.
 Fenix is repromoted to Sergeant and leads Delta with two other soldiers, Augustus Cole and Damon Baird.
 While the Sonic Resonator fails to map the tunnels, Delta uncovers mapping data already created by Adam Fenix.
 Marcus retrieves the tunnel data from his father's lab, who had been studying the Locust, and successfully deploys the Lightmass Bomb.
 Many of the Locust are killed.
 The Locust Queen, Myrrah, pledges to continue the war effort.